All Episodes

 And he happened to see these nine objects.

-Of course, at that time, people did not have any concept of what flying saucers, as they were then called, soon called, were.
+Of course, at that time, people did not have any concept of what flying saucers, as they were then soon called, were.

-But he went ahead and reported what he saw as a patriotic American, and of course this created a tremendous sensation across the country and the world.
+But he went ahead and reported what he saw as a patriotic American.

-Now bear in mind everybody, this is 1947, right?
+Now, bear in mind, everybody, this is 1947, right?

 Yeah, that's right.